 - The Family Educational Rights and Privacy Act (FERPA) legally requires students to give consent for their parents to access their child's educational information and records.
 We encourage you to discuss this with your student.
 FERPA Policies »

 - If your student will be a resident, consult the Seton Hall packing list (link is included below) and make sure to avoid prohibited items.
 Seton Hall Packing List »

 - Get ready for move-in.
 It is helpful to have more than one person for move-in, so one person can stay with the car.
 However, please know that Seton Hall students, employees, and athletes will be there to help your student move in.

 - More information about Move-in day and room assignments will be emailed to students by Housing and Residence Life in-mid July.

-- Move-in day is August 25 for those living in university housing.
+- Move-in days are Tuesday, August 23 and Wednesday, August 24, 2022 for those living in university housing.

 - Join the Seton Hall Parents Program to keep informed of campus news, important dates, and resources to ensure your student's success.
 On a regular basis, you will receive the parent e-newsletter, invitations to parent-only events, and access to our Facebook group and Twitter feed.

 - To sign up for the news letter or learn more please visit www.shu.edu/parents/newsletter.cfm.